m-rosinsky/Boids/README.md

   ![alt text](https://i.imgur.com/ZzczdEV.gif "Boid Spawning")

-  - Instead of turning the boid orange when it is detected by another, I decided to draw an orange line from one boid to another to demonstrate detection
+  - Instead of turning the boid orange when it is detected by another, I decided to draw an orange line from one boid to the other to demonstrate detection

   ![alt text](https://i.imgur.com/95w6EOg.gif "Boid Line Detection")